Jamie Lewis: 2018

 Lewis failed to qualify for the 2018 PDC World Darts Championship via the Order of Merit, saying on Twitter that he was really disappointed in himself for his failure to qualify.
 However, he finished third at the PDPA Qualifier in Milton Keynes, winning a place in the preliminary round.
-After defeating Kenny Neyens in the preliminary round, and compatriot Jonny Clayton in the first round, he defeated world number two Peter Wright in the second round, before knocking out James Richardson to qualify for the quarter final.
+After defeating Kenny Neyens in the preliminary round, and compatriot Jonny Clayton in the first round, he defeated world number two Peter Wright in the second round, before knocking out James Richardson to reach the quarter final.

 In the quarter-final, Lewis whitewashed Darren Webster.
 In defeating Richardson and Webster, he became the first player to qualify for a quarter-final, and subsequently a semi-final, after starting in the preliminary round.
-In the semi-finals, Jamie went out 1–6 to Phil Taylor.
+In the semi-finals, Jamie went out to Phil Taylor 6–1.

+On 10 March, Lewis reached the semi-finals at Players Championship 3.
+He defeated Diogo Portela 6–3 in the opening round, then Adam Hunt 6–5, hitting a nine-dart finish in the penultimate leg to break Hunt's throw and take the game to a last-leg decider in which he held throw in 16 darts.
+Lewis then defeated Stephen Bunting 6–2, Danny Noppert 6–1, and Joe Cullen 6–3, before losing to Gary Anderson 6–3 in the semi-finals.

 2019

-Lewis qualified for the 2019 PDC World Darts Championship via the Order of Merit and he was seeded as 28th directly into the second round.
-There he faced Cody Harris, with whom he was leading 2–0, but the match went into the deciding set after Harris' comeback.
-In the deciding set, Lewis whitewashed the opponent and advanced into the third round.
-He faced the fifth seed, Daryl Gurney, and again Lewis led comfortably 1–3 on sets, and yet again the match went into the decider.
-Lewis won the deciding, seventh set, 2-4 and second year in a row placed among top 16 players.
-In the fourth round he lost to Dave Chisnall without winning a set, 0–4.
+Lewis qualified for the 2019 PDC World Darts Championship through being in the Top 32 on the Order of Merit.
+He entered the tournament in the second round as he was seeded 28th.
+There he faced Cody Harris, against whom he was leading 2–0, but the match went into the deciding set after a comeback from Harris.
+In the deciding set, Lewis whitewashed Harris and advanced into the third round.
+He faced the fifth seed, Daryl Gurney, and again Lewis led 3–1 in sets, but yet again the match went to a deciding set.
+Lewis won the match 4–3, winning the final set and reached the last 16 of the PDC World Darts Championship for the second year in a row.
+In the fourth round he was whitewashed by Dave Chisnall 4–0 in sets.

-For 2019 UK Open Lewis was seeded into the fourth round and faced Adrian Lewis and defeated him in the deciding leg 9-10.
-In the fifth round Lewis lost 7–10 to Josh Payne.
+At the 2019 UK Open Lewis was seeded into the fourth round, where he defeated Adrian Lewis 10–9 in a deciding leg.
+In the fifth round Lewis lost to Josh Payne 10–7.

-Lewis struggled throughout the rest of the season, did not qualify for any other major tournaments or European Tour events.
-In Players Championship tournaments he was able to win just £7,000 during the whole year and ended up ranked very low in Pro Tour Order of Merit.
+Lewis did not qualify for any other major tournaments or European Tour events during the rest of the 2019 season.
+In Players Championship tournaments he was able to win just £7,000 during the whole year and ended up ranked 105th on the Players Championship Order of Merit.